 - [I] is the letter which identifies the file as an INPUT data file - [P] is the partner ID code, according to Table 1.
 If the data come from an external source, literature review or from other databases, the ID is set as EXT - [K] is the dataset identifier (two-digit) - [ABC...] is an optional free text to identify in short the type of data.
-Details on the content are provided in the corresponding metadata file - V[JJ] is a running two-digit index that indicates the version of the data file, in case of revisions/corrections (e.g. V01, V02 etc.).
-The highest number indicates the latest version - .ext is the extension of the file.
+Details on the content are provided in the corresponding metadata file. - V[JJ] is a running two-digit index that indicates the version of the data file, in case of revisions/corrections (e.g. V01, V02 etc.).
+The highest number indicates the latest version.